Liverpool news: Is 'serious player' Curtis Jones a future Reds captain? | Goal.com

 It is that belief which saw him decline the chance to depart on loan this summer.

 Fleetwood, of League One, were among the clubs keen to give him a taste of senior football, but Jones’ opinion is that he will, at some point, be given an opportunity by Liverpool.
-The Reds’ Carabao Cup third round tie, which will see them visit League Two side MK Dons, could provide that opportunity later this month.
+The Reds’ Carabao Cup third-round tie, which will see them visit League One side MK Dons, could provide that opportunity later this month.

 “I hope that our players would be looking at that draw and thinking that it is a possible opportunity for them,” says Critchley, who also suggests that Hoever, Rhian Brewster, Caoimhin Kelleher and Harvey Elliott could be in line for a first-team call.